Reviewing 20 Hacking Incidents: Why Does the Crypto Industry Keep Getting Hacked?

 9. Project Name: Mixin Network (Loss: $200M | Date: September 2023)

-With the keys in hand, attackers needed no contract logic exploitation—they simply signed transactions as legitimate owners.
-On-chain records show attackers systematically emptied addresses in descending order of balance, executing over 10,000 transactions over several hours.
-Primary assets included ~$95.3M in ETH, ~$23.7M in BTC, and ~$23.6M in USDT—much of which was rapidly swapped into DAI to evade freezing.
+With those keys, attackers needed no contract logic exploitation—just legitimate signing to initiate transfers.
+On-chain records show they drained addresses in descending order of balance, executing over 10,000 transactions over several hours—primarily withdrawing ~$95.3 million in ETH, $23.7 million in BTC, and $23.6 million in USDT (which was quickly swapped to DAI to evade freezing).

 10. Project Name: Euler Finance (Loss: $197M | Date: March 2023)

 II.
-Ten Recent Breaches
+Ten Recent Hacks

 1. Project Name: Hyperbridge (Loss: ~$2.5M | Date: April 2026)